- New ELRA Board 2023 April 25, 2023

 a) Notice of a Board Meeting shall be sent at least two weeks in advance to all Board Members by mail, fax or e-mail.
 In urgent cases, the President of the Board may reduce the period of notice to 3 days.
 All Board members must ensure that they have constant access to fax or e-mail facilities or both during normal working hours.

-b) The agenda of matters to be discussed shall be sent one week before the Board meetings to all Board Members by the CEO on behalf of the President.
-Supporting documents should also be sent one week before the Board meetings by the CEO, or directly by the member of the Board providing such documents.
+b) The agenda of matters to be discussed shall be sent one week before the Board meetings to all Board Members by the Secretary General on behalf of the President.
+Supporting documents should also be sent one week before the Board meetings by the Secretary General, or directly by the member of the Board providing such documents.

 3.4 At least one third of Board members must be present for the Board to be quorate (ELRA Statutes 9.10).